pcwerk/jurassic/README.md

 client 10.10.255.4 requests host2.domain.com
 client 10.10.255.5 requests 10.10.255.3 10.10.255.4 10.10.10.12
 ```
 For a short text file, this can be done by hand.
-However, for large file, manual processing is not an option.
+However, for a large file, manual processing is not an option.
 For this reason, we need to automate the process with scipts and native commands.

 ### The Linux Way